 Actions taken to address violence against women should challenge racist and sexist attitudes and social norms (Our Watch 2018a, 2018b).
 These programs should take into consideration the perspective of Indigenous women.
 As pointed out by Nancarrow (2006), there is a split in the views among Indigenous and non-Indigenous women on the use of the criminal justice system and restorative justice in responding to violence (Nancarrow 2006).
 Indigenous women have expressed that the criminal justice system tends to reinforce state control and force the separation of Indigenous people.
+This leads to situations where women have felt a responsibility to maintain the family even when this puts their own safety at risk (Blagg H. et al. 2018).
 The overarching goal should be to end violence against women and children through empowerment, unity, and culturally relevant justice initiatives.
 For more information on justice initiatives see measure 2.11 Contact with the criminal justice system.

-The new National Agreement on Closing the Gap has been developed in partnership between all Australian governments and the Coalition of Aboriginal and Torres Strait Islander Peak Organisations.
-This new agreement outlines a better way of working, with governments working in genuine partnership with Aboriginal and Torres Strait Islander people to obtain better outcomes.
-The National Agreement sets out ambitious targets and new priority reforms that will change the way governments work to improve life outcomes experienced by Indigenous Australians.
-The National Agreement specifically outlines the following outcome and target to direct policy attention and monitor progress:
+The National Agreement on Closing the Gap has been developed in partnership between all Australian governments and the Coalition of Aboriginal and Torres Strait Islander Peak Organisations.
+The National Agreement sets out ambitious targets and priority reforms that will change the way governments work to improve life outcomes experienced by Indigenous Australians.

 The policy context is at Policies and strategies.